 Besides that, try setting up your home by focusing on one room at a time.
 Don’t stress yourself out trying to unpack the whole house at once.
 Start in one room and move through the home at a comfortable pace.
 Not only will this make unpacking more organized, it’ll also help prevent injury by keeping you from trying to lift and move heavy items too quickly.

 Now that you’re all moved in, there are a few new items you may need for your home – especially if your previous residence was an apartment.

 Ensuring your new home is safe and secure is perhaps one of the most important aspects of preparing to move, so make sure safety is a priority.

-Change all the locks on your new home to ensure no one you don’t know has a key to your home.
+Change all the locks on your new home to ensure no one you don’t know has a key to your home, including the previous owners.
 A common item homeowners tend to forget in the midst of moving excitement is having spare keys made.
 You should also establish special hiding places for them in case of emergencies.
 Don’t just buy a fake rock and hope for the best – try obscure places that a would-be thief wouldn’t consider.
 In the same vein, notify any package delivery servicers of a special area for deliveries if you aren’t home so you can avoid porch theft.

 Smoke alarms need to be replaced at least every 10 years, so make sure to check that your smoke alarms are all up to date.

 A smoke alarm should be installed on every level of the house, located close to bedrooms where people are sleeping.

 Much like with the smoke alarms, you’ll want to make sure to have up-to-date fire extinguishers on hand.
 Make sure to put them in places with a higher likelihood of fire, like the kitchen, laundry room and garage.